-King County more than doubled its Production of New Units target this year, making up for the fact that it was not met last year.
 King County experienced a housing affordability crisis throughout this Consolidated Plan period, which increased demand beyond available financial resources.
 Rapidly rising regional population and job growth, escalating costs of labor and construction materials, and constraints on land use and zoning have driven significant increases in the housing affordability gap.
+Due to economic difficulties related to the ongoing pandemic, the local concrete strike, and the escalating costs of labor and construction materials, projects were slower to get fully funded and slower to start construction, and have delays in completion.
+Although no HOME units were completed this year, there should be several projects completing in early 2023 (including Habitat's La Fortuna and Plymouth's Eastgate PSH).